gabrielemigliorinii/my-own-git/README.md

 <br />

-Now you can use 'wyag' like the 'git' command.
+Now you can use 'mygit' like the 'git' command.